facebookresearch/seamless_communication/scripts/m4t/predict/README.md

 Note that `<src_lang>` must be specified for T2TT

 ## Supported languages
-Listed below, are the languages supported by SeamlessM4T models.
+Listed below, are the languages supported by SeamlessM4T-large.
 The `source` column specifies whether a language is supported as source speech (`Sp`) and/or source text (`Tx`).
 The `target` column specifies whether a language is supported as target speech (`Sp`) and/or target text (`Tx`).

+Note that seamlessM4T-medium supports 200 languages and is based on NLLB-200 (see full list in [asset card](src/seamless_communication/assets/cards/unity_nllb-200.yaml))

 | code | language               | script     | Source | Target |
 | ---- | ---------------------- | ---------- | ------ | ------ |